metio/ilo/docs/content/compose/runtimes.md

 - docker
 ---

 `ilo compose` by default searches your local system for supported runtimes.
-In order to force the usage of a specific runtime, use the `--runtime` flag.
+In order to force the usage of a specific runtime, use the `--runtime` flag or set the `ILO_COMPOSE_RUNTIME` environment variable in your system.
+The `--runtime` flag overwrites the environment variable.

 ## docker-compose